Great Georgian pick from primrose. Tart and sour with a nice finish. — 3 years ago

 Earthy Saperavi, with a long and potent finish of pepper and earth.
 One of the best Saperavis I have had.
 Perfect with Georgian lamb dishes. — 4 years ago

 Nose has carmel dipped strawberry, dried lemon zest, under-ripe lychee, grilled pear slice, slightly oxidized yellow apple slice and dry crushed rock.

 Palate has honey drizzle over lemon slice, neutral oak, dried pineapple, pineapple core with light acidity and medium finish.
 A very nice wine for 2018, hitting this much too young.
 At $48 this is good, if you can land for under $40 it would be a way better value.

-Solid pairing tonight with 'Georgian Chicken'; (local) chicken thighs with dry rub, seared in cast iron then simmered/baked in a walnut/cilantro/serrano/tomato paste sauce, finished with pomegranate seeds & pomegranate vinegar drizzle. — 3 years ago
+Great pairing tonight with 'Georgian Chicken'; (local) chicken thighs with dry rub, seared in cast iron, then simmered/baked in a walnut/cilantro/jalapeno/tomato paste sauce, finished with pomegranate seeds & pomegranate vinegar drizzle. — 3 years ago